bluenote-1577/skani/README.md

 ## Advanced

-### Adjusting memory/speed tradeoffs
+## Adjusting memory/speed tradeoffs

-#### Marker index
+### Marker index
 The ``--marker-index`` option is available for `skani dist` and `skani search`.
 This loads all marker k-mers into a hash table for constant time filtering.
 Building the table takes a bit of time, and the table itself is ~10 GB for 60000 genomes with default parameters.
-This is turned off if less than 100 query files are input, and turned on automatically otherwise.
-If you're querying less than 100 genomes (or if you're using the --qi option), you need to turn this on manually.
+This is turned off if less than 100 query files are input or when using the `--qi` option.
+Otherwise, it is turned on automatically.

-#### Adjusting c
+### Adjusting c
 If you want skani to run faster, the main parameter to adjust is the `-c` parameter. skani's speed and memory efficiency is inversely proportional to c, so increasing c by 2x means 2x faster and less memory.
 As a default, c = 120 for ANI and c = 15 for AAI.

 **ANI**: for genomes of ANI > 95%, c can be comfortably made higher up to 200 or even 300, but aligned fraction may get less accurate.

 **AAI**: for genomes of AAI > 65%, c can be made up to 30 and still relatively accurate.
 Results degrade a bit after c gets past 40.

-However, decreasing `c` **may not necessarily improve ANI/AAI accuracy for > 85% ANI genomes** since default parameters are built around the default values.
-Furthermore, increasing c means that distant genomes will no longer be comparable; see below.
+However, decreasing `c` **may not necessarily improve ANI/AAI accuracy for > 85% ANI genomes** since many other default algorithm parameters are designed these default values.
+Furthermore, increasing c means that distant genomes will no longer be comparable; see the section on **Comparing lower ANI/AAI genomes**.

+## All-to-all comparisons on massive data sets

+`skani triangle` should be used for all-to-all comparisons on reasonably sized data sets.
+However, it loads all genome indices into memory, so RAM may be an issue.
+If RAM is an issue, consider:
+1. Pre-sketch using `skani sketch -l list_of_genomes.txt -o sketched_genomes` and run `skani search -d sketched_genomes -l list_of_genomes -o output` to do slower but low-memory all-to-all comparisons.
+2. Consider using a lower marker density, `-m`.
+It defaults to 1000 but 2000 is reasonable for most bacterial genomes.
+3. Raising the `-c` parameter can help, see the above section on the `-c` parameter.

-### Comparing low-ANI/AAI genomes.
+## Comparing lower ANI/AAI genomes.

 skani focuses on ANI/AAI comparisons for genomes with > 85% ANI and > 60% AAI.
 To get more accurate results for low ANI/AAI values, one should use a lower value for `c`.

-For example, the supplied genome `refs/MN-03.fa` is a Klebsiella Pneumoniae genome, and running ``skani dist refs/MN-03.fa refs/e.coli-K12.fa`` returns nothing, because the two genomes do not have a good enough alignment.
+For example, the supplied genome `refs/MN-03.fa` is a Klebsiella Pneumoniae genome, and running ``skani dist refs/MN-03.fa refs/e.coli-K12.fa`` returns nothing because the two genomes do not have a good enough alignment.
 However, ``skani dist refs/MN-03.fa refs/e.coli-K12.fa -c 30`` returns an ANI estimate of ~79%.

-The aligned fraction output is also less accurate on low-similarity genomes, so decreasing `c` will make it more accurate.
-However, decreasing `c` may not make high ANI calculations more accurate.
+For distant genomes, the aligned fraction output becomes more accurate as `c` gets smaller.
+However, decreasing `c` may *not necessarily* make high ANI calculations more accurate.

-### ANI calculations for small genomes/reads
+## ANI calculations for small genomes/reads

 skani is not necessarily designed for comparing long-reads or small contigs, but it seems to work relatively well for ANI when the reads/contigs are long enough.